Fix The Planet

 With all our concrete cities and environmental re-engineering we have managed to destroy a lot of the things that keep us alive.
 When was the last time you saw a butterfly or drank water from a free-flowing stream?

-For those of us in the ecommerce business, this process helps a lot of us pay bills, pay mortgages on homes, send kids to school and keep the show running.
+For most of us this capitalist process helps a lot of us pay bills, pay mortgages on homes, send kids to school and keep the show running.
 For some, it means helicopters and lakeside villas.
 No matter where we are, we all need to figure out ways to optimise this process, at a personal level and at a business level.

 Most businesses shy away from discussing the environment cause they believe profits can only be made on the back of environmental exploitation.
 This needs to change if we want to reverse any of the ecological shockers listed above.